 Google's rankings are based on around 200 factors, such as keywords, content quality, user experience, mobile friendliness, page load time, and website security.
 SEO can help you optimize those aspects of your website.

-What Are Google Ads
+What are Google Ads

-Known as Google AdWords until 2018, Google Ads are a pay-per-click (PPC) digital advertising channel that allows you to land your business at the top of search results pages without worrying about rankings, algorithms, and SEO.
+Known as Google AdWords until 2018, Google Ads is a pay-per-click (PPC) digital advertising channel that allows you to land your business at the top of search results pages without worrying about rankings, algorithms, and SEO.
 But as you have probably already realized, you will have to pay for that spot.

 Google PPC ads appear in several forms: